Industrial Machinery Manufacturers

 • President Trump's tariffs threats, if realized, could worsen the existing labor shortage in the US manufacturing sector, Inc reported in December.
 If, as the president has suggested, 25% tariffs on imports from Mexico, Canada, the European Union, and other US trading partners, result in largescale reshoring of jobs to the US, it would add to the tally of US factory jobs currently going unfilled.
 According to data cited by The Wall Street Journal, the number of available manufacturing jobs that went unfilled each month held steady at about 100,000 throughout 2024.
 Moreover, the domestic labor pool may not be able to fill millions of new positions expected to be created in the next few years, Inc writes.
 Trump’s promise to deport undocumented workers and restrict immigration would only exacerbate the current labor shortage, some business owners say.

-• Prices for machinery and industrial equipment are likely to rise if President-elect Donald Trump makes good on his campaign promise to impose tariffs on Canada and Mexico, Newsweek reports.
+• Prices for machinery and industrial equipment are likely to rise if President Trump makes good on his campaign promise to impose tariffs on Canada and Mexico, Newsweek reports.
 Canada and Mexico export heavy machinery, engines, and industrial tools used in manufacturing and construction to the US.
 If Trump's tariffs are imposed, US industries will face higher costs for equipment, such as industrial machinery, boilers and electrical equipment, according to Newsweek.
 Moreover, the higher costs could slow down construction and manufacturing projects, which in turn could hit companies in those industries.
 Tariffs would have widespread ramifications for US manufacturers, making it more expensive to produce goods that use foreign components.
 And if Canada and Mexico respond with retaliatory tariffs, it could also make it more expensive for US manufacturers to export goods to foreign markets.
 Also, higher prices for imported machinery and equipment could cause domestic manufacturers to raise their prices.

 Get A Demo